 The implementation of sharia stock investment in the capital market is part of muamalah activities, so according to Maqashid al-Shari'ah perspective the whole set of investment activities must be able to provide benefits for investors and stake holders in fulfilling the needs of life in the world and become a means of worshiping Allah SWT.
 The current phenomenon precisely indicates a contradictory situation with the initial purpose of the existence of a capital market which was originally intended to provide benefits for the parties (government or company) who need funds for certain purposes that have been approved by the Securities Exchange Commission (OJK) or used by the public to invest.
 Cases of behavior deviations that tend to be destructive (mafsadah) in the capital market occur in both the primary market and the secondary market.
-Based on information disclosure to the public, there have been irregularities in the primary market, namely the misuse of Initial Public Offering (IPO) funds by issuers, manipulation of information disclosure.
+Based on information disclosure to the public, there have been irregularities in the primary market, namely the misuse of Initial Public Offering (IPO) funds by issuers, manipulation of issuers' financial statements, information that misleads the public and violations of information disclosure.